The Apollo 8 Christmas Eve Broadcast

 They had orbited the Moon multiple times, capturing breathtaking photographs of the lunar surface.
 But as they looked out of the window, they couldn't help but feel a profound sense of isolation.
 They were farther from home than any humans had ever been.

-As Christmas Eve descended upon them, the astronauts found themselves enveloped in the eternal darkness of space.
-Homesick and longing for the comfort of Earth, they decided to share a message with the world.
+As Christmas Eve approached, the astronauts found themselves enveloped in the eternal darkness of space.
+Homesick and missing the comforts of Earth, they decided to share a message with the world.
 They had brought with them a small tape recorder, and they took turns reading from the Book of Genesis in the Bible.
 The familiar words of creation echoed through the spacecraft's cabin, reminding them of the wonder and beauty of the universe.

 Then, as they peered out of their spacecraft's window, they witnessed a sight that left them awestruck.
 The Earthrise—an image of the Earth rising over the lunar horizon filled their view.
 It was a stunning vision of their home planet, a fragile blue-and-white orb floating in the vastness of space.